carolina-mendes-almeida/MDEF/docs/term1/aws/design-space.md

 2. Inter-species collaboration

     It is about welcoming non-human species into our spaces.
-The
+Increasing ecosystem services and biodiversity through co-habitation, Bio Design, and/or symbiotic relationships.

 **Its synergies rely on:**